 This special contract provision shall be updated by reference for any changes to source documents.
 Any new laws or policies applicable to IA subsequent to issuance of this contract will be incorporated into the basic contract unilaterally without equitable adjustment to the basic contract.
 Any equitable adjustment shall be assessed by individual task orders that may be affected by the change as applicable.

-IA Policy Requirements
+Information Assurance Policy Requirements

 - Title 40/Clinger-Cohen Act